destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/comput_param.md.txt

 - WALLTIME: maximum wallclock time allowed by task.
 It can be raised in `[submission.task_exceptions.{e927,Forecast,Pgd,Prep}.BATCH]`.
 Raising it is suggested especially during climate generation, e.g., in `[submission.task_exceptions.Pgd.BATCH]`.
 - NPROC: number of compute processes (can be also adjusted within `[submission.task_exceptions.{e927,Forecast,Pgd,Prep}]`).
+- NPROC\_IO: number of compute processes used for the IO server (forecast runs only).
 - NODES: number of compute nodes.
 - NTASKS: number of MPI tasks.
+The total number of tasks defined for the forecast should be equal to NPROC + NPROC\_IO.

 The parameter values encoding instructions in the `BATCH` groups are specific to the SLURM scheduler.